A lesson I've been learning throughout my life -- especially in business -- is to let go of the need to make a "good first impression."

 Should I be afraid to lose you as a potential reader?

-If I were, I might never write blog posts... there's too many people I could disappoint and "lose", if I don't make a good first impression.
+If I gave into the fear, I might never write blog posts... there's too many people I could disappoint and readers I could "lose", if I don't make a good first impression.

 Here's the fallacy of thinking: